Octavius-Dante/Nova-Proxima/ABAP_GUI_THEME_DARK/Readme.md

 this section contains abap editor theme files

-need ot replace it with files from zip folder to
+need to replace 'abap4_spec.xml' file from the directory : AppData\Roaming\SAP\SAP GUI\ABAP Editor\

-AppData\Roaming\SAP\SAP GUI\ABAP Editor\
+with file from the .zip or .rar file